ReVanced/revanced-branding/README.md

 - Don't accompany the logo with a headline starting with anything other than the wordmark
 - Don't overemphasize the logo
 - Don't place the logo or a variant on a background with low contrast

-&nbsp;
-## 🔤 ReVanced marks

-The ReVanced marks include but are not limited to

-- The ReVanced name
-- The ReVanced logo
-- Anything that includes ReVanced in the name

-> [!IMPORTANT]
-> No letter except R and V in "ReVanced" should be capitalized.

-&nbsp;
-## 📜 ReVanced tagline

-The following taglines should be used whenever a slogan, summary, or short description of ReVanced is required:

-- "Continuing the legacy of Vanced"
-- "Continuing the legacy of Vanced at revanced.app"

-> [!NOTE]
-> The tagline may end with punctuation when necessary.